 - Graduation Day celebrations

-Children and parents also attended various outings including swimming, picnics, visiting the animals, visiting Santa, the Thunder Bay Art Gallery, libraries, and various Pow Wows and educational events.
+Children and parents may attend outings such as swimming, picnics, visiting the animals, visiting Santa, the Thunder Bay Art Gallery, libraries, and various Pow Wows and educational events.